Ratactac/Hackintosh-10900k-AMD-Z490-MSI-Gaming-plus-RX-570/README.md

       + Memory XMP Profile 1: Enabled (if supported by RAM)

   + OC [TAB]
-      + Intel VT-d tech: Enabled
+      + Intel VT-d tech: Disabled.
+If you need it & virtualization ( enabled it in bios and enable disableiomapper in config.plist )
       + CFG lock : Disabled
       + SW Guard Extensions (SGX): Disabled